 “If you’re applying through a bank, you’ll then need to pay the application fee and wait for a period of two to four weeks to see if you’ve been approved,” Ahmad said.
 “This might seem like a long time, but loans through the Small Business Administration can take even longer to get approved – sometimes 90 days or longer.”

-How to make sure a small business loan is right for you
+How do you make sure a small business loan is right for you?

-In some cases, small business owners are so eager for funding they accept a loan that isn't suitable for their needs.
+In some cases, small business owners are so eager for funding that they accept a loan that isn’t suitable for their needs.
 Before applying for a loan, you should understand why you need it and how much funding you require.
-Loans are important tools in the entrepreneur's arsenal, but if they aren't managed wisely and strategically, they could become an undue financial burden.
-Take the steps to ensure a small business loan is right for you before accepting the money, making it a mutually beneficial situation for you and the lender.
+Loans are important tools in the entrepreneur’s arsenal, but if they aren’t managed wisely and strategically, they could become an undue financial burden.
+Take the steps to ensure a small business loan is right for you by asking yourself these questions:

-"From there, you can figure out what type of loan will best meet your needs," he added.
-"For example, for day-to-day expenses, you might need a smaller loan with a longer repayment period, but for expansion, you might require a larger loan with a shorter repayment period."
+Once you know why you are borrowing money, you can determine which loan is right for you.
+“For example, for day-to-day expenses, you might need a smaller loan with a longer repayment period, but for expansion, you might require a larger loan with a shorter repayment period,” Ahmad said.

 Of course, the other consideration that should be top of mind is how you will pay back any loan you accept.
 Small businesses that don’t have a repayment strategy based on their true financial metrics could run into debt trouble.